Indoor cats are safer than ever, and often more bored than we realize.

 None of this requires turning your home into an obstacle course or entertaining your cat constantly.
 In fact, overdoing it can backfire.

 The goal isn’t to keep a cat busy all day.
+The goal is to make their indoor world feel alive.

 Signs an Indoor Cat is Bored (Not Misbehaving)